If you’ve had enough of cake and coffee in Vienna, you might like something completely different. Like, um, cake and

-If I told you there was a little place right in the centre of Vienna, just behind the cathedral, where you can drop in for a hot beverage…you’d guess at one of the traditional coffee houses, no?
+If I told you we have a little place right in the centre of Vienna, just behind the cathedral, where you can drop in for a hot beverage…you’d guess at one of the traditional coffee houses, no?

 Tucked down below floor level in the shadow of the mighty Stephansdom is a little bastion of tea culture in a city awash with coffee: the Haas&Haas tea rooms, where the waiting staff hold back the tide of roasted Arabica beans with a muffin in one hand and a cucumber sandwich in the other.

 As such, this is not the kind of experience normally associated with Vienna.
-But Haas&Haas is an honourable establishment which has built a little tea niche for itself.
+But the Haas&Haas establishment has built an honourable little tea niche for itself.

 The closeness to the cathedral becomes evident inside.
 Sit against the wall facing the square and you look up directly at the great Gothic giant.
 The room itself is relatively small and cosy with a low vaulted ceiling.

 The menu offered an unexpectedly broad and comprehensive choice, whether you want breakfast, lunch, a snack…or just a hot drink (including, incidentally, coffee).
-Plenty of vegetarian options graced the pages.
+Plenty of vegetarian options filled the pages.

-The influence of tea-drinking regions means you can enjoy a traditional Viennese breakfast, but also try a Japanese one, instead (just to pluck out one of the many examples of international cuisine available).
+The influence of tea-drinking regions means you can enjoy a traditional Viennese breakfast, but also try a Japanese or American one, instead (just to pluck out two of the many examples of international cuisine available).

 And things take a cultural and historical turn after 3pm, when the afternoon tea delights become available (think sandwiches, scones, cakes, and Regency gentlemen enquiring after your mother’s health).

-I had a cream tea with a pot of Assam and found my warm scone, mascarpone, and jam conjuring up memories of church fetes from my home county of Wiltshire.
+I had a cream tea with a pot of Assam and found my warm scone, mascarpone, and jam conjuring up memories of church fetes from my home county of Wiltshire in the UK.

-Reflecting the international perspective of Haas&Haas, the menu featured various versions of a traditional English afternoon tea experience, but also Moroccan, Russian or East Frisian-flavoured alternatives.
+Reflecting the international perspective of Haas&Haas, the menu featured various versions of a traditional English afternoon tea experience, but also Russian or East Frisian-flavoured alternatives.

 Although we went very much out-of-season, the tables filled up fast in the afternoon.
 So I’d recommend making a reservation, if you plan to go.